arangodb/docs/3.11/aql/fundamentals-syntax.md

 ### Variable names

-AQL allows the user to assign values to additional variables in a query.
+AQL allows you to assign values to additional variables in a query.
 All variables that are assigned a value must have a name that is unique within the context of the query.
-Variable names must be different from the names of any collection name used in the same query.

 ```aql
 FOR u IN users